-The skin is only about 2 mm thick, or about as thick as pen point.
+The skin is only about 2 mm thick, or about as thick as the cover of a book.
 Although it is very thin, it consists of two distinct layers, called the epidermis and the dermis.
-You can see both layers and some of their structures in Figure 2.2.
+You can see both layers and some of their structures in Figure 1.6.
 Refer to the figure as you read about the epidermis and dermis below.

-Layers and structures of the skin
+FIGURE 1.6 Layers and structures of the skin